You are contacting

 The BaFin and EU response

 The German regulator has come under intense scrutiny since the scandal was revealed.
-While there has been some commentary about BaFin’s limited prosecution and investigation powers, there are widespread allegations that that the regulator was intentionally protecting Wirecard instead of conducting proper investigations.
+While there has been some commentary about BaFin’s limited prosecution and investigation powers, there are widespread allegations that the regulator was intentionally protecting Wirecard instead of conducting proper investigations.

 The head of BaFin tried to defend its omissions by telling German MPs that the regulator’s ability to act was limited because Wirecard was classified as a technology company rather than a financial services provider – so even though BaFin supervised “Wirecard Bank” (the deposit-taking part of the group), Wirecard itself was considered by BaFin to be outside its remit.
 This explanation in itself has highlighted the deficiencies in the regulator’s approach.